Costa Rica- National PES programme

 Main Constraints

 Flexibility in the programme is a strength, but also a limitation as it generates uncertainty about the rules of the game.
 For example, pressure from environmental groups led to the termination of the sustainable forest management modality.
 These groups are now applying pressure to ensure funds for reforestation are available only for projects involving native species.
 Another problem has been lack of access for properties with mortgages, but recent agreements with some banks are helping to overcome this.
-Farmers that have received land from the Development Agrarian Institute (IDA) have to approach IDA first and get their permission to apply for PES (land given by IDA is supposed to be for agriculture uses).
-Funds initially pledged by the State (5% of the fuel tax) have been cut and reduced to 3.5%.
+Farmers that have received land from the IDA have to approach IDA first and get their permission to apply for PES (land given by IDA is supposed to be for agriculture uses).
+Funds initially pledged by the state (five per cent of the Fuel Tax) have been cut and reduced to 3.5 per cent.
 Political support depends on each government and although the programme is relatively solid and strong at the moment, there is uncertainty each time a new government is elected.
-The programme is trying hard to reduce its dependency on national (and international) funds by diversifying towards other private funds, but most of its income still depends on the fuel tax funding.
+The programme is trying hard to reduce its dependency on national (and international) funds by diversifying towards other private funds, but most of its income still depends on the Fuel Tax funding.

 Main policy lessons

-The importance of a flexible design – The PES evolves quickly and is good at learning by doing.
+The importance of a flexible design – The PES evolves quickly and is good at learning-by-doing.
 The PES was bound to make many mistakes along the way as no other experiences existed before that could guide it.
-But the programme shows high flexibility and a willing team working with FONAFIFO that tries to combine demands at policy level with practical work at field level.
+However, the programme shows high flexibility and a willing team working with FONAFIFO that tries to combine demands at policy level with practical work at field level.

 Information is crucial to broadening participation.
 Providing information and technical advice increases participation in the PES.
 Active intermediaries could locate potential candidates, but also help smaller ones overcome the barriers to participation.
 Establishing, managing and following PES contracts is difficult and this tends to exclude the less educated, and often poor, farmers.